Celebrity Big Brother (British TV series) series 9: Andrew Stone

 Andrew Stone (born 15 December 1972) was the lead singer and songwriter for the group Starman, who is known for appearing on the Sky1 TV series Pineapple Dance Studios.
 He was nominated for eviction on Day 4 and was first person to be evicted on Day 7.
 In keeping with the "Fairy Tale" task he left via the Big Brother garden in a horse and carriage.

 Denise Welch

 Denise Welch (born 22 May 1958) is an English actress, dancer and television presenter, best known for her appearances on Coronation Street, Waterloo Road and Loose Women.
 She won the show as the contestant with the highest number of public votes.
-Denise has now split from her husband Tim Healy and is no longer on Loose Women.
+Denise has now split from her husband Tim Healy and is a regular panelist on Loose Women.

 Frankie Cocozza

 Frankie Cocozza (born 17 January 1993) is a former contestant in the eighth series of The X Factor; from which he was disqualified after evidence of cocaine use surfaced.
 He was runner-up, coming second to celebrity Denise Welch.